dlt-hub/dlt/docs/website/docs/general-usage/resource.md

 and generate child tables for all nested lists, without limit.

 :::note
-You can completely `max_table_nesting`, in this case dlt will use it from the source if it is specified there or fallback to default value which has 1000 as maximum nesting level.
+`max_table_nesting` is optional so you can skip it, in this case dlt will use it from the source if it is specified there or fallback to default value which has 1000 as maximum nesting level.
 :::

 ```py